yuliavistak/search-answer-from-wikipedia-RAG/README.md

 ## Execution

+### Installation & Setup

+To install all required libraries, setup models, you should run "0 - Setup" section in `main.ipynb`

+### Lanching assistant

 To launch the assistant, you need to run `main.ipynb`

 The notebook is structured according to the stages of the system.
 Each step has an example of run code, which is commented out for convenience.
 There is also a separate section, “Evaluation of the quality of the final answer (test dataset)”, as well as tabs “Evaluation of chunk selection” (section “6 - Search for relevant fragments”) and “Evaluation of article selection (on test dataset)” (section “2 - Search for an article in Wikipedia”).
 You may skip these parts, if you want to run the assistant separately (without evaluation).

-### Installation & Setup

-To install all required libraries, setup models, you should run "0 - Setup" section in `main.ipynb`
+After completing all these steps, you will receive a link to the Gradio interface for interacting with the assistant.
+Enjoy!)

+## Contribution
+* Parse data from Wikipedia - _Viktoriia Stetsyshyn_
+* Bulding RAG system with interface - _Daryna Kuzyshyn, Yuliia Vistak_
+* Testing on different LLMs - _Daryna Kuzyshym_
+* Making test dataset, evaluate the system - _Viktoriia Stetsyshyn, Yuliia Vistak_